-Dr. Wicks is a leading research scientist in remote sensing, signal processing and systems engineering, with a current focus on distributed sensing and radio frequency technology.
-He has pursued a variety of research interests in his career, including: radio frequency tomographic radar, counter explosive sensor technology, cognitive radar and radio, space object sensing, missile defense, deep earth probing radar, multi-dimensional adaptive processing for airborne and space based radar, ultra-wideband radio and radar, passive and active multi-static systems, and concealed weapons / contraband detection and carrier identification.
-He pioneered the concept of knowledge-based signal processing and waveform diversity, and has led national and international research teams on the design, development and fielding of novel algorithms, architectures and systems for remote sensing from space, air and surface platforms.
+Dr. Wicks is a leading research scientist in remote sensing, signal processing, and systems engineering, with a current focus on distributed sensing and radio frequency technology.
+He has pursued a variety of research interests in his career, including: cognitive radar, radio frequency tomographic radar, counter explosive sensor technology, cognitive radar and radio, space object sensing, missile defense, deep earth probing radar, multi-dimensional adaptive processing for airborne and space based radar, ultra-wideband radio and radar, passive and active multi-static systems, and concealed weapons / contraband detection and carrier identification.
+He pioneered the concept of knowledge-based signal processing and waveform diversity, and has led national and international research teams on the design, development, and fielding of novel algorithms, architectures, and systems for remote sensing from space, air and surface platforms.

-Research is currently focused on spatially and spectrally diverse sensing for the automatic detection, track, identification, and feature exploitation of obscured objects.
+Sponsored research is currently focused on advanced algorithms for the detection and track processing of airborne targets obscured by wind farm clutter, as is research on spatially and spectrally diverse sensing for the automatic detection, identification, and feature exploitation of objects under cover, e.g. below ground, inside structures, or under foliage.
+Space object identification is also a topic of current research.
 The design and analysis of distributed radar for exoatmospheric surveillance is complimented by analysis and experiments for side-looking imaging and surface moving target indication radar.
 Recent research has resulted in the development of a mobile waveform diverse distributed MIMO radar system and a radio frequency tomography test bed at the University of Dayton.
 Research on integrated close-in sensing and long range wide area surveillance radar is addressing feature extraction, in addition to detection processing and track formation.
 Algorithms and architectures for the numerical and symbolic (heuristic) processing of sensor data is a primary focus of this research.

-Dr. Wicks has published many papers, reports, book chapters, books and
+Dr. Wicks has published many papers, reports, chapters, books, and patents.

 United States Air Force